 - Acute medical illness

-- Primary eating disorders e.g. anorexia and bulimia
+- Primary eating disorders, for example anorexia and bulimia

 - Acute psychiatric or chronic mental health illness